Trooping The Colour 2025: When Is It? What's It About? How Do You Get Tickets?

 Queen Elizabeth attended almost all of her Trooping the Colours, missing just 1955 (rail strikes) and 2020 (you-know-what).

-- The King's Birthday Parade (Saturday 15 June 2024).
-This is the biggie, which sees the King ride on horseback from Buckingham Palace, down The Mall to Horse Guards Parade, where the troops march slowly past the King, while he inspects the colours.
-The King then rides back up The Mall to Buckingham Palace, where he and family traditionally assemble on the balcony.
-250 soldiers from the Foot Guards line the processional route along The Mall on 15 June too, and the special birthday ceremony is rounded off with a flyover from the RAF at 1pm.
-Spiffing.
-(Tickets are now sold out.)
+• The King's Birthday Parade (Saturday 14 June 2025).
+This is the biggie, which traditionally sees the King ride on horseback* from Buckingham Palace down The Mall to Horse Guards Parade.
+Here the troops march slowly past the King, while he inspects the colours.
+The King then rides back up The Mall to Buckingham Palace, where he and family usually assemble on the balcony.
+250 soldiers from the Foot Guards line the processional route along The Mall on 14 June too, and the special birthday ceremony is rounded off with a flyover from the RAF at lunchtime.
+Spiffing stuff.
+2025 ballot now open.

 What time is Trooping the Colour?

-For each of the above, the parade begins at Horse Guards at 10.30am and finishes by 12.25pm.
-(Just make sure you stick around for that flyover on 15 June.)
+If the time are the same as in recent years, for each of the above ceremonies, the parade begins at Horse Guards at 10.30am and finishes by 12.25pm.
+(Just make sure you stick around for that flyover on 14 June.)

 How do I get tickets for Trooping the Colour?